Veterans group taking action after vandals damage Veterans Memorial Park in Mentor

-MENTOR, Ohio -- A local veterans club is taking action after a group of vandals damaged property at a Lake County Metro Park pavilion.
+MENTOR, Ohio -- A local veterans club is taking action after a group of vandals damaged property at a Lake Metroparks pavilion.

-Authorities said the vandals heavily damaged top of the line, hand crafted picnic tables inside the pavilion at Mentor's Veterans Memorial Park around 1:30 Christmas morning.
+Authorities said the vandals heavily damaged top-of-the-line, handcrafted picnic tables inside the pavilion at Mentor's Veterans Memorial Park around 1:30 Christmas morning.

 The vandals not only destroyed one of the picnic tables, but they also burned one of them when they tried to shove it into the pavilion's fireplace to torch it.

-"It bothers us most because it's built in honor of the men and women who have served and have given so much to their country already," said Josh Honaker president of the Lake County Chapter of the U.S. Veterans Motorcycle Club.
+"It bothers us most because it's built in honor of the men and women who have served and have given so much to their country already," said Josh Honaker, president of the Lake County Chapter of the U.S. Veterans Motorcycle Club.

-The metro park keeps a nearby wood pile stocked daily so park goers can relax and enjoy a warm fire while gathering in the pavilion.
+The metroparks keeps a nearby wood pile stocked daily so parkgoers can relax and enjoy a warm fire while gathering in the pavilion.

 Now, the Lake County Chapter of the U.S. Veterans Motorcycle Club is taking action.
-They've contacted the city of Mentor and offeredd to buy supplies and rebuild the picnic tables.
+They've contacted the city of Mentor and offered to buy supplies and rebuild the picnic tables.

 They're also getting estimates on buying new ones.